 Life is hectic no matter if you have one or five children.
 It’s hard to find time to stop, sit down together and enjoy a meal.
 But to teach good habits, parents should try to have a family dinner every evening around the same time.
 Family dinners nurture feelings of bonding in a child.
 While eating, talk to the kids.
 Ask them what the best and worst things that happened to them today were.

 Teach your child to value the people and relationships they make and explain to them how important family is.

 Sixty minutes a day of physical activity along with good eating habits will help children live a strong and healthy life, according to the American Heart Association.
 It’s time to get active together.
 Go on family fitness outings to encourage physical activity.
 Take them on nature walks, go swimming, play basketball, climb trees.
 Let your child experiment with various sports and other activities so they can find something they love.

 If you’re headed to the gym, take them along to set an example.
-Some gyms, like 24 Hour Fitness, have babysitting services.
+Some gyms have babysitting services.
 Exercise not only does a body good but it deters children from leading a sedentary lifestyle.